Learn About Thyme

 Sowing Seed Indoors:

-- Sow sage seeds indoors 6-8 weeks before the last frost in spring using a seed starting kit
+- Sow thyme seeds indoors 6-8 weeks before the last frost in spring using a seed starting kit

 - Sow seeds ¼ inches deep in seed-starting formula.